AbdelrhmanAli123/deploy-multiTair-javaApp/README.md

 - use the USER DATA option to configure the servers and install the services during the boot process

 ## Create hosted zone using route53
-- create a private hosted zone using route53
+- create a private hosted zone using route53 to allow the traffic between the VMs using names, not IPs
-- write the name that you want instead of using the private ip
+- write the name that you want instead of using the private IP, not the public IP
 - test the connection by using the command ping and use any name that you wrote
 - after writing the name of each server, write these names in the application.properties

 ## Create Load Balancer
 - first, you should create a target group